 A week on from my kayaking trip from Pasagshak Bay and the excitement hasn’t even started to fade.
 I don’t think it’s going to.
-Jen from Kayak Kodiak was kind enough to drive out to Pasagshak to run a one person whale-searching tour and we pushed off from the beach into a grey bay with strong winds and rain forecast.
+Jen from Kayak Kodiak was kind enough to drive out to Pasagshak to run a one-person whale-searching tour and we pushed off from the beach into a grey bay with strong winds and rain forecast.

 It wasn’t long before we spotted distant blows out beyond the bay.
-We pushed on, chatting and searching the shoreline for any other wildlife.
+We pushed on, chatting and searching the shoreline for wildlife.
 As promised, the wind arrived suddenly, a line of ruffled water advancing towards us, and I had to turn to shout to Jen behind me to be heard.
 Further out and more exposed now, the sea picked up too, the bow of the kayaking lifting and dipping with the waves.

 We paddled on keeping our eyes on the blows when all of a sudden there was a blow much closer to us.
 We were almost there.
 Barely a few minutes later, the hollow whoosh of a whale’s breath was audible over the wind, then another!
 After half an hour of paddling we were with two gray whales inside Pasagshak Bay.